ABC-iRobotics/ros_course_materials_en/docs/index.md

 - Proved to be the student's own work
 - Running results valid output
-- Grading: completeness of the soultion, proper ROS communication, proper structure of the program, quality of implementation, documentation
+- Grading: completeness of the solution, proper ROS communication, proper structure of the program, quality of implementation, documentation

 ---